HWW Staff

 Peter is active in the Ethical Trading Initiative, representing HWW in the ETI Homeworker Project (2004 - 2014) and in our engagement with ETI member companies, and is the ETI NGO Co-ordinator (a part time role).

-Jacqui Mackay, Trustee
+Jacqui Mackay, Chair

 Jacqui was the National Coordinator of innovative international development charity, Banana Link between 2003 - 2020 during which time she led a number of projects to increase worker organisation, education and gender equity with banana workers and their unions in Cameroon and Ghana, which delivered significant impact on the ground.
 She led a ‘Comparative analysis of gender equity across supply chains’ which built a greater understanding of gender equity in global agriculture and what strategies can drive progress.
 She has extensive experience of governance as a director, governor and trustee.